lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 There exist data files and data sources where the type of dataset represented by the file or source is unknown until run-time.
 For example, consider a general purpose VTK reader that can read any type of VTK data file.
 Such a class is convenient because the user need not concern himself with the type of dataset, instead the user may want to set up a single pipeline that processes whatever type is found.
 As indicated by **Figure 4-3**, such an approach works well if the system is of a single dataset type, however in practice, and due to performance/efficiency concerns, there typically exist many different types of data in a visualization system.
 The other alternative shown in **Figure 4-3** is enforced type checking.
 However, in situations like the reader example described above, it is not possible to enforce type checking at compile-time because the type is determined by the data.
 As a result, type checking must be performed at run-time.

 Run-time type checking of a multiple dataset type visualization system requires that the data passed between filters is a generic dataset container (i.e., it appears like a single type but contains the actual data and methods to determine what type of data it is).
 Run-time type checking has the advantage of flexibility, but the trade-off is that a pipeline may not execute properly until the program executes.
-For example, a generic pipeline may be designed that can process structured data (see "Types of Datasets " on page134 ), but the data file may contain unstructured data.
+For example, a generic pipeline may be designed that can process structured data (see ["Types of Datasets"](http://localhost:8000/VTKBook/05Chapter5/#56-types-of-datasets) in [Chapter 5](/VTKBook/05Chapter5)), but the data file may contain unstructured data.
 In this case, the pipeline will be unable to execute at run-time, producing empty output.
 Thus pipelines designed to process any type of data must be carefully assembled to create robust applications.

 ### Extending the Data Object Representation